97amarnathk/97amarnathk.github.io/_posts/2020-08-01-my-macos-terminal-setup.md

 tags: Tools
 ---

-After several years of using macOS I have come across many different tools which have helped me work and navigate across the terminal faster.
+After several years of using macOS I have come across some tools which have helped me use the terminal faster.
 I will try to document these here, incase I or someone else needs it in the future.

 Although I am currently using macOS Catalina (10.15.4), the setup I give here should work with any recent macOS version

 ## Why ?

 Before changing the properties of the terminal, we should be aware of what we are changing and why we are doing it.
-Many people think that the goal is to make the terminal more "pretty", "fun", "less boring" and "colorful".
-I feel that this should not be the reason (even though these might be the desirable side effects).
-The main reason is so that our terminal workflow becomes faster and also easier to use.
+Many people think that the goal is to make the terminal more "pretty", "fun" and "colorful".
+I feel that these should not be the goals (even though they are some of the desirable side effects).
+The goal is to make our terminal usage more effective.

 Some things to keep in mind while making modifications:

-1. **Don't make it slow** - Installing your theme or plugins should not impact the speed.
-Your terminal should not get "prettier", at the cost of increased sluggishness.
+1. **Don't make it slow** - Installing your theme or plugins to your terminal should not impact the speed.
+Your terminal should not get "prettier", at the cost of speed.
 2. **Keep it familiar** - Occassionally someone else might need to use the terminal on your computer.
 So make sure that while adding features, you are not breaking the regular terminal workflow.
 A person not fimilar with your terminal should still be able to use it in the same way as the default setup (backward-compatible, for the lack of a better word).

-That said, there are some *bottlenecks* in the default terminal -
+That said, there are some *bottlenecks* in the default terminal :

-1. **Takes too long to read** - Since all text in the terminal looks the same, its hard to read, and understand different pieces of information the terminal is conveying.
-For example, differentiating the command from its output.
+1. **Takes too long to read** - Since all text in the terminal looks alike, its hard to read, and understand different pieces of information conveyed by it.
+For example, differentiating a long command from its output takes some time.
 Another example is that while reading stack traces, finding ERROR in the huge pile of text takes considerable time.
 Thats where color coding your terminal text comes in the picture (making the terminal "pretty" as a side effect)

 2. **Keeping track of commands** - Many times we have long commands, which are not easy to remember.
 You might note them down in a separate place, for future reference, or keep aliases.
 These are some ways to deal with this problem.
 But we can leave the responsibility of keeping track of our commands to the terminal application itself (The command `history` does this, but adds an extra step of searching manually).
 This is where autosuggestions come into the picture.